Microsoft ends all extended security updates for Windows 7, 8, 8.1

 It’s worth noting that both Windows 7 and Windows 8(.1) operating systems will still run on computers, but the the lack of software patches would leave those PCs vulnerable to security risks.
 According to ZDNet, there were still millions of computers running Windows 7 at the end of 2020, even though Microsoft ended full support.
 The latest numbers show that there are still over 33,000 federal computer systems running Windows 7 and over 18,000 running Windows 8 or 8.1.

-A majority of Windows users are steadfast on using Windows 10, which might be due to the operating system being one of Microsoft’s cleanest product, or because their machines can’t upgrade to Windows 11.
-According to analytics firm Statcounter Windows 11 accounts for just under 17 percent of Windows market share, while 11 percent of the market share is still held by Windows 7.
+A majority of Windows users are steadfast on using Windows 10, which might be due to the operating system being one of Microsoft’s cleanest products, or because its machines can’t upgrade to Windows 11.
+According to analytics firm Statcounter, Windows 11 accounts for just under 17 percent of Windows market share, while 11 percent of the market share is still held by Windows 7.
 Windows 10 dominates with a 68 percent market share.